ricardoquesada/c64-the-uni-games/README.md

 ## How to play it

 Best if played with a [UniJoystiCle™](https://retro.moe/unijoysticle).
 If you don't have one, go and get one.
-In the meantime you can try it with regular joysticks.
+In the meantime you can try it with a regular joystick.

+There are three events:

+* Road Race:
+   * Joystick: Left + Right to speed
+   * UniJoystiCle: Idle or pedal to speed
+* Cyclo Cross
+   * Joystick: Fire to jump
+   * UniJoystiCle: Hop to jump
+* Cross Country:
+   * Joystick: Left + Right to speed; fire to jump
+   * UniJoystiCle: Idle or pedal to speed; hop to jump

+Try to beat the computer in all three events.
+Or play face-to-face with a friend.

 ## Download